powersync-ja/flutter-database-benchmarks/README.md

 1. Does not measure UI performance during database operations yet.
 Despite the database operations being async, it may still block the UI Isolate in some cases.
 2. Only a single run of each test is recorded.
+3. No UI yet - all results are logged to the console.
+4. Does not test concurrent operations.

 ## Database-specific notes